-Power on router holding reset for 10 more seconds
+Hold reset button and turn on router while holding reset for 10 seconds.

 - Go to 192.168.29.1 in a web browser

-If Mini-CFE won’t load use Asus Restore Utility
+If Mini-CFE webpage won’t load use Asus Restore Utility

-- Wait for reboot <5 mins – WiFi lights will turn on when boot is complete
+- Wait for reboot <5 mins – WiFi lights on router will turn on when boot is complete

 - Go to Administration > System > Enable SSH > Yes > Apply